 - Let eggs stand in the hot water, covered.

 - 12 minutes for Medium eggs

 - Cool completely under cold running water or in a bowl of ice water.

 - Peel and eat, or store unpeeled in the refrigerator for up to 1 week.

 Eggs- The Good, The Bad, The Ugly!

 How to tell if an egg is bad: Place eggs in a bowl of water, if the egg floats, the egg is bad.
 Eggs that have gone bad float due to the gases that have built up within the egg.

 If the egg "stands" it will create perfect hard boiled eggs.
-This means that the egg has aged enough to allow just the right amount of oxygen into the shell, allowing for easy peeling.
+This means that the egg has aged enough to allow just the right amount of oxygen into the

 If the egg immediately sinks to the bottom- it's too fresh and will not peel well, resulting in eggs that look like these:

 Store bought eggs are often several weeks old by the time you purchase them.
 Most of the time these eggs are ready to be hard cooked.